Row of townhouses in Virginia, showcasing the neighborhood's architecture and landscaping.

 Pros Of Townhomes

-Townhome owners enjoy the following benefits:
+Townhome owners enjoy benefits such as:

 Cons Of Townhomes